h2oai/h2o-3/h2o-docs/src/product/flow/RecentChanges.md

 #####API

+- [PUBDEV-1798](https://0xdata.atlassian.net/browse/PUBDEV-1798): Ability to conduct a randomized grid search with optional limit of max. number of models or max. runtime
+- [PUBDEV-1822](https://0xdata.atlassian.net/browse/PUBDEV-1822): Add score_tree_interval to GBM to score every n'th tree
 - [PUBDEV-2311](https://0xdata.atlassian.net/browse/PUBDEV-2311): Make it easy for clients to sort by model metric of choice
-- [PUBDEV-1798](https://0xdata.atlassian.net/browse/PUBDEV-1798): Ability to conduct a randomized grid search
 - [PUBDEV-2548](https://0xdata.atlassian.net/browse/PUBDEV-2548): Add ability to set a maximum runtime limit on all models
 - [PUBDEV-2632](https://0xdata.atlassian.net/browse/PUBDEV-2632): Return a grid search summary as a table with desired sort order and metric